-• By default, TetGen uses the local feature size [13] of the PLC.
-It is a distance function on $|\mathcal{X}|$ based on its boundary information.

-- One can apply a bound of maximum volume (the -a switch) on every tetrahedra of the mesh.
+- By default, TetGen uses the local feature size [13] of the PLC.
+It is a distance function on $|\mathcal{X}|$ based on its boundary information. - One can apply a maximum volume bound (the -a switch) on every tetrahedra of the mesh.
 It is the same as defining a global constant sizing function.
-For a domain consisting of multiple sub-domains (materials), the volume bound can vary in each sub-domain, see the .poly and .smesh file formats. - One can apply a bound of maximum area on each facet, or apply a bound of maximum edge length on each boundary segment of the input PLC, see the .var file format. - One can define a mesh sizing function directly on the input PLC.
-In this way, to each vertex of the PLC a value for the mesh sizing function is to be assigned, see the .mtr file format. - One can use a background mesh to define a sizing function.
+For a domain consisting of multiple sub-domains (materials), the volume bound can vary in each sub-domain, see the .poly and .smesh file formats. - One can define a mesh sizing function directly on the input PLC.
+In this way, to each vertex of the PLC, a value for the mesh sizing function is to be assigned, see the .mtr file format. - One can use a background mesh to define a sizing function.
 The background mesh can be any tetrahedral mesh.
 Its underlying space must cover the input PLC.
-To each mesh node of the background tetrahedral mesh a value for the mesh sizing function is assigned, which contains the desired edge length at that location in the PLC.
+To each mesh node of the background tetrahedral mesh, a value for the mesh sizing function is assigned, which contains the desired edge length at that location in the PLC.

-All the above ways of defining sizing function can be used at the same time.
+All the above ways of defining a sizing function can be used at the same time.
 TetGen will automatically choose the smallest mesh element size.
-In the last two ways, i.e., defining mesh element sizes on nodes, it is possible to set the size to zero at a node.
+In the last two ways, i.e., defining mesh element sizes on nodes, it is possible to set the size to zero.
 In this case, the mesh element size at this location is ignored.